-How Sept.
-11 forever changed air travel
+How September 11 forever changed air travel

 In many ways, the post-9/11 scramble by airport officials to address security concerns was similar to the impulse to address public health concerns in the wake of the COVID-19 pandemic, when plastic barriers, hand sanitizers, and floor markings encouraging social distancing appeared at airports throughout the U.S.

 How long the COVID-19 measures will need to stay in place remains to be seen.
-However, the security measures adopted after 9/11 have proved permanent enough that they have become incorporated into recent airport terminal renovations.
+However, the security measures adopted after 9/11 have proved permanent enough that they have been incorporated into recent airport terminal renovations.

-For example, when Reagan National Airport’s new terminal opened in 1997, passengers could move freely between the shop- and restaurant-filled National Hall and the gates in Terminals B and C. After 9/11, airport officials placed security checkpoints at the entrances to Terminals B and C, effectively making shops and restaurants no longer accessible to passengers who had passed through security.
+For example, when Ronald Reagan Washington National Airport’s new terminal opened in 1997, passengers could move freely between the shop-and-restaurant-filled National Hall and the gates in Terminals B and C. After 9/11, airport officials placed security checkpoints at the entrances to Terminals B and C, effectively making shops and restaurants no longer accessible to passengers who had passed through security.

 Now, the almost-completed $1 billion redesign will move the security checkpoints to a new building constructed above the airport’s roadway and open up access among National Hall, Terminals B and C, and a new commuter terminal.